trapeze-bell-peter/hamiltonian_comp/README.md

 languages compared to Java.
 Crystal is not yet production ready, and Elixir requires a more fundamental shift in mental model for the programmer.

-#Final Comment
+# Final Comment
+Any benchmark is inherently flawed.
+They provide indications rather than definite answers.
+I still think this is a useful comparison.

-There are quite a few other languages I would like to include: Python, Typescript, and Scala.
+There are quite a few other languages I would like to include: C#, Python, Typescript, and Scala.
 I will add them in, as an implementation becomes available.